Skip to product information

 Color

-The APEX Prime blaster kit is the newest high-end blaster from SABRE.
+The Sabre Apex Prime Blaster Kit is the newest high-end blaster from Sabre.
 Its robust aluminum body and large plunger volume make it capable of extremely high FPS, and linear bearings assist in a buttery smooth prime.
 The blaster can accept any Picatinny foregrip and is compatible with Airsoft AEG AR-style grips (not included)

 *Blaster is shipped as an unassembled kit*